kelayamatoz/Digital-Systems-Design-Lab/lab2.md

 Considering the tiling loops first, this particular animation shows that we are treating the N dimension as the innermost loop, followed by the M dimension, and finally the K dimension.
 Below shows the nested loops along with the data structures and their tile transfers required within each scope.
-Remember that you may add parallelization wherever you please:
 ```scala
 Accel {
   Foreach(K by tileK){kk =>